jonovotny/fantasy_maptiler/README.md

 * Customizable zoom options for each layer, e.g. to only show detail maps at zoom levels at which they are legible
 * (optional) Preliminary image filter support to create an 'underground' effect using a drop shadow
 * (optional) A measuring tool with user-controllable size scale to allow accurate distance measurements
-* (optional) Ability to parse marker information from a remote html source, e.g. to create city labels and quest markers
+* (optional) Ability to parse marker information from a remote html source (client side processing to avoid the need for dynamic webhosting), e.g. to create city labels and quest markers.

 ## Requirements